-A plan is then compiled to meet the objectives that the project is set out to achieve.
+A plan is then compiled to meet the objectives of the project.
 The necessary measures are taken because the project is now officially starting.
 As a matter of principle, the plan should consist of key activities, deadlines, people responsible for implementation and budget.
-For government, which is largely involved in the business of social marketing, the Government Communication and Information System (GCIS) has developed standard design guidelines for communication strategy development consisting of nine steps to ensure an effective campaign.
+For government, which is largely involved in the business of social marketing, the GCIS has developed standard design guidelines for communication strategy development consisting of nine steps to ensure an effective campaign.